dgusoff/blog/Copy-Link-Security-Implications/readme.md

 Note that a sharing link shows the tenant followed by a long string of crap, and the non-sharing link, while also containing its share of trailing junk, also seems to incorporate a physical path as part of its structure.
 So using this pattern you should be able to tell if a Copy Link resulted in broken inheritance.

+## My thoughts on this
+You have some options for setting the default behavior of this function, but like I said the default default is the most permissive.
+The decision to have it behave this way vexes me somewhat.
+In previous versions of SharePoint it's been difficult and tedious to break permission inheritance through the UI, and I think it ought to be that way.
+Breaking inheritance should only be done with serious consideration as it's difficualt to support and also has perfomrance implications - a Microsoft employee once told me that breaking inheritance "makes SQL cry".
+Maybe in the cloud we care less about performance implications because all that stuff is abstracted away.
+But it's still there and I'd have to believe Microsoft cares about its servers.
+Anyway...

 ## Know your tenant settings
+We can manage the tenant-wide default behavior for Copy Link by navigating directly to https://,tenant>-admin.sharepoint.com/_layouts/15/online/ExternalSharing.aspx

+There are a number of settings related to Sharing on this page but the ones we care about are under the headings "Default Link Type" and "Default Link Permission".